When Significant Assets are Involved, It’s Best to Consult with a Seattle High Asset Divorce Lawyer

 Valuation of Assets in a Washington Divorce

-When there are significant assets, it is especially important that they be valued correctly.
+When there are significant assets, such as when a couple divorces later in life, it is especially important that they be valued correctly.
 Houses, art work, businesses, and stock options can be some of the trickier valuation issues.
 Typically for these kinds of assets, it is a good idea to hire a professional appraiser.

 Whatever the asset, one consideration is whether to hire your own expert, or for both of you to hire a joint expert.
 I tend to favor joint experts, as long as both sides can agree on someone they both trust.
 Usually Seattle divorce attorneys will know many of the same experts and can come up with some joint recommendations.
 The problem with having separate experts is that that builds in an additional conflict to work through, as inevitably the two experts will come up with somewhat different estimates, which just makes it that much harder to come to agreement.
 Make sure and discuss the best approach to take with your Seattle family lawyer.